Lampasas County DWI Guide

 Immediate Steps (First 24 Hours)

-- Breath or Blood Test: You will be asked to submit to a breath or blood test to determine your Blood Alcohol Content (BAC).
-In Texas, the legal BAC limit is 0.08.
-Refusal can result in automatic license suspension.
+- Chemical Testing: If the officer has probable cause, you'll be asked to submit to a breath or blood test to determine your Blood Alcohol Content (BAC).
+Refusal to submit to a test can result in an automatic license suspension, separate from any criminal penalties.

 Critical Deadlines

-- ALR Hearing Deadline (15 Days): After a DUI arrest in Texas, the Department of Public Safety (DPS) will attempt to suspend your driver's license.
-You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing to contest this suspension.
-Requesting this hearing is critical as it allows you to challenge the suspension and potentially keep your license.
+- ALR Hearing Request: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
+This is crucial to contest the suspension of your driver's license.

 Local Resources